Active shooter: FBI active shooter program

+According to the 2022 FBI report, the frequency of active shooter incidents rose in 2021, with 61 incidents, up from 40 in 2020 and 30 in each of 2018 and 2019.
+103 victims were killed and 140 wounded in the 2021 incidents (not including the perpetrators).
+In 2021, more active shooting incidents involved multiple locations.
+All but one of the 2021 active shooters were male.
+Thirty of the 61 2021 active shooters were apprehended by law enforcement, 14 were killed by law enforcement, eleven took their own lives, and four were killed by armed citizens.

+According to the 2023 FBI report, the number of casualties in active shooter incidents rose in 2022, with 100 killed and 213 injured (not including the perpetrators) in 50 incidents.
+Twenty-nine of the 50 2022 active shooters were apprehended by law enforcement, seven were killed by law enforcement, two were killed by armed citizens, nine took their own lives, and three remained at large.

 Tactical implications

 According to Ron Borsch, active shooters are not inclined to negotiate, preferring to kill as many people as possible, often to gain notoriety.
 Active shooters generally do not lie in wait to battle responding law enforcement officers.
 Few law enforcement officers have been injured responding to active shooter incidents; fewer still have been killed.
 As noted, more often than not, when the prospect of confrontation with responding law enforcement becomes unavoidable, the active shooter commits suicide.
 And when civilians—even unarmed civilians—resist, the active shooter crumbles.

 Borsch's statistical analysis recommends a tactic: aggressive action.
 For law enforcement, the tactical imperative is to respond and engage the killer without delay—the affected orthodoxy of cumbersome team formations fails to answer the rapid temporal dynamics of active shooter events and fails to grasp the nature of the threat involved.
 For civilians, when necessity or obligation calls, the tactical mandate is to attack the attacker—a strategy that has proved successful across a range of incidents from Norina Bentzel (William Michael Stankewicz) in Pennsylvania and Bill Badger in Arizona (2011 Tucson shooting) to David Benke in Colorado.